 - Cure will cover all reasonable medical expenses, which can include transportation costs to any necessary medical treatment.

-For any work-related injury, a seaman receives compensation benefits that are intended to cover all health care costs.
+For work injuries, a seaman receives compensation benefits that are intended to cover all healthcare costs.
 Once a seaman reaches the maximum medical improvement (MMI) they will no longer receive maintenance and cure.
 Even if a seaman hasn't fully recovered, they may be deemed as healthy as they are going to get.
 This means that maintenance and cure may not cover all pain, suffering, and desired medical treatment.